 Well, it can happen to anyone.

-People with psychic wounds are often creative and charismatic.
-To spend time with someone like this can be interesting and eventful.
 Often, people such as this are good storytellers and can be a lot of fun.
 And, of course, if you happen to be related to them, there is already an established connection that would be awkward to break.

 The researchers conducted two studies, one involving self-reports and another involving behavioral observations, to explore the relationship between attention-seeking behavior, narcissism, and emotional regulation.